 After the local anesthetic wears off and for the first few days after a dental crown procedure, try to chew on the other side of your mouth.
 As you transition into chewing on your crown, avoid sticky or especially crunchy foods until you’re certain that the bonding is completely secure.
 Once the cement has had time to cure, you can eat like normal (but we would still recommend avoiding biting straight into something like caramel or taffy.)

 Temporary crowns are just that: temporary.
 They don’t have as strong or tight of a seal against your tooth as a permanent crown does.
-That’s why you’ll need to care for them differently, as they’ll be easier to pull out.
-Brush these crowns normally but consider using a water flosser to clean around the edges, since regular floss may shred or get stuck (which is different than permanent crowns.)
+That’s why you’ll need to care for them differently, as they’ll be easier to pull out. you can brush a temporary crown normally but consider using a water flosser to clean around the edges, since regular floss may shred or get stuck (which is different than permanent crowns.)

 If the temporary crown is on a baby tooth, use a gentle hand with traditional floss or a floss pick to clean each side of the tooth daily.